Public data network: History

 Public packet switching networks came into operation in the 1970s.
 The first were RETD in Spain, in 1972; the experimental RCP in France, also in 1972; Telenet in the United States, which began operation with proprietary protocols in 1975; EIN in the EEC in 1976; and EPSS in the United Kingdom in 1976 (in development since 1969).

 Telenet adopted X.25 protocols shortly after they were published in 1976 while DATAPAC in Canada was the first public data network specifically designed for X.25, also in 1976.
 Many other PDNs adopted X.25 when they came into operation, including Transpac in France in 1978, Euronet in the EEC in 1979, Packet Switch Stream in the United Kingdom in 1980, and AUSTPAC in Australia in 1982.
 Iberpac in Spain adopted X.25 in the 1980s.
 Tymnet and CompuServe in the United States also adopted X.25.

 The International Packet Switched Service (IPSS) was the first commercial and international packet-switched network.
 It was a collaboration between British and American telecom companies that became operational in 1978.

 The SITA Data Transport Network for airlines adopted X.25 in 1981, becoming the world's most extensive packet-switching network.

 The networks were interconnected with gateways using X.75.
 These combined networks had large global coverage during the 1980s and into the 1990s.

+The first public dial-in networks used asynchronous teleprinter (TTY) terminal protocols to reach a concentrator operated in the public network.
+Some networks, such as Telenet and CompuServe, used X.25 to multiplex the terminal sessions into their packet-switched backbones, while others, such as Tymnet, used proprietary protocols.

 Over time, other packet-switching technologies, including Frame Relay (FR) and Asynchronous Transfer Mode (ATM) gradually replaced X.25.

 Many of these networks later adopted TCP/IP and provided the infrastructure for the early Internet.